‘Now is the time for weeping!’

 ‘At its core, Jedermann poses this question: what happens when death enters our lives?
 In our culture, death is repressed more fully than ever before in human history.
-We try ever harder to barricade our selves from our mortality and to confront it as little as possible, but it’s clear to everyone nonetheless that one requirement for living life purposefully is to find a reflective approach to dealing with death.
-That is a basic element of living.
-At some point, all people must come to terms with death; no one can avoid this confrontation.
-The mystery that surrounds the enigma of any human’s death and of humanity’s encounter with death in general exists in every religion and culture.
+We try ever harder to barricade ourselves from our mortality and to confront it as little as possible, but it’s nonetheless clear to everyone that finding a reflective way to deal with death is a condition for living purposefully.
+This is simply a part of life.
+At some point in their life, every human being has to come to terms with death; no one can avoid this confrontation.
+The mystery that surrounds the enigma of a person’s death and how they come face to face with death exists in every religion and culture.
 And humankind has been concerned with this topic ever since we began singing and writing and producing art and pictures.

-‘Our production aims at a contemporary reading.
-We transport men and women into the present and attempt to move them with a story that has great relevance in all times.
 Aside from the style of the language, there are few hints as to time in Jedermann.
 Hofmannsthal’s language, which comes from the turn of the 20th century, constructs an artificial medieval setting – something classical, a recreation of a different style – which of course says a lot about its own time.
 With the character of Jedermann, which Hofmannsthal adapted to fit the rich man, he makes it specific to this individual.
 This is how his Jedermann becomes the “Play of the Rich Man’s Death”.
 And yet despite this distinction, Jedermann stands for everyone because everyone has to die, although Hofmannsthal’s Jedermann finds it especially difficult to let go of the world.
 This is underscored as the crux of the story.
-‘Although Hofmannsthal writes in a medieval style, he remains anchored to a very different point in literary history.
-With Max Reinhardt he also had an extremely strong theatre practitioner at his side, who, like Stanislavsky at the same time in Russia, shaped the development of a new profession, that of the modern director.